ucbepic/docetl/docs/examples/custom-parsing.md

 DocETL provides several built-in parsing tools to handle common file formats and data processing tasks.
 These tools can be used directly in your configuration by specifying their names in the `function` field of your parsing tools configuration.
 Here's an overview of the available built-in parsing tools:

 ::: docetl.parsing_tools.xlsx_to_string
   options:
     show_root_heading: true
     heading_level: 3

 ::: docetl.parsing_tools.txt_to_string
   options:
     show_root_heading: true
     heading_level: 3

 ::: docetl.parsing_tools.docx_to_string
   options:
     show_root_heading: true
     heading_level: 3

 ::: docetl.parsing_tools.whisper_speech_to_text
   options:
     show_root_heading: true
     heading_level: 3

 ::: docetl.parsing_tools.pptx_to_string
   options:
     show_root_heading: true
     heading_level: 3

 ::: docetl.parsing_tools.azure_di_read
   options:
     heading_level: 3
     show_root_heading: true

 ::: docetl.parsing_tools.paddleocr_pdf_to_string
   options:
     heading_level: 3
     show_root_heading: true

 ### Using Function Arguments with Parsing Tools

-When using parsing tools in your DocETL configuration, you can pass additional arguments to the parsing functions using the function_kwargs field.
-This allows you to customize the behavior of the parsing tools without modifying their implementation.
+When using parsing tools in your DocETL configuration, you can pass additional arguments to the parsing functions.

 For example, when using the xlsx_to_string parsing tool, you can specify options like the orientation of the data, the order of columns, or whether to process each sheet separately.
-Here's an example of how to use function_kwargs in your configuration:
+Here's an example of how to use such kwargs in your configuration:

 ```yaml
 datasets: